matteofortier/MTA_EDA_Project/Project Proposal.md

 **MVP Goal:**

-What would a minimum viable product (MVP) look like for this project?
+A potential minimum viable product for the project:

+A line graph comparison of foot traffic at '34 St - Penn Station' station on a typical day without a concert versus a day with a concert.